 by Cherie Aviv, Chair, Holocaust Survivor Support Fund

-“Barry,” (his name has been changed for privacy) grew up in a loving Jewish home attending synagogue, observing Shabbat, playing dreidel, and eating Jewish foods.
+“Barry” (his name has been changed for privacy) grew up in a loving Jewish home attending synagogue, observing Shabbat, playing dreidel, and eating Jewish foods.
 But when the National Socialists came to power and enforced Nazi rule, Barry was forced to wear a yellow star, quit school, leave home, and was transported by train to Auschwitz.
 By jumping off the train, and not getting caught or killed, he hid in the forest and used his skills, determination, and drive to survive.
-His family was not as fortunate and the horrors of that period left a mark on him, as it did on all Holocaust survivors.
+His family was not as fortunate, and the horrors of that period left a mark on him, as they did on all Holocaust survivors.

 Survivors of the Holocaust like Barry deserve to live out their lives comfortably, with dignity and support.
 Barry made a life for himself in Atlanta.
 As his health deteriorated, without family to care for him, financial resources to meet Barry’s needs became paramount.
-Jewish Family & Career Services (JF&CS) provided case management and The Holocaust Survivor Support Fund (HSSF) provided funds so he could live his remaining days respectably and not alone, with a caregiver at his side.
-HSSF also provided Barry with grocery food gift cards, medical assistance, prescription assistance, and transportation help.
+Jewish Family & Career Services (JF&CS) provided case management, and The Holocaust Survivor Support Fund (HSSF) provided funds so he could live his remaining days respectably and not alone, with a caregiver at his side.
+HSSF also provided Barry with grocery gift cards, medical assistance, prescription assistance, and transportation help.